DBFBlackbull/ProcScience/README.md

 These procs rely on having a unique name for the buff they provide.
 If a weapons buff was called "Mark of the Wild", it would be indistinguishable from a druid buffing the player and would cause a proc to be tracked when it did not happen.
 Luckily most item buffs are uniquely named so it is rarely a problem.

+**If a buff is refreshed then it is not detected by the addon!**
+The 1.12 combat log only reports if a player gets a new buff.
+If an exiting buff, like [[Destiny]](https://www.wowhead.com/classic/spell=17152/destiny) has 2 seconds left and is refreshed, then no combat log event is posted, and therefore no proc is be detected.

 ### Items that proc on the opponent are likely unsafe.